A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Based Scheduling Approaches

 The authors of~\cite{JT1} proposed a centralized grouping-based MAC scheduling approach for multi-point JTX.
 In this approach, the base stations are grouped in different clusters with different strategies while considering fixed transmission points and groups.
 The approach is a good study of different strategies, but it has a few limitations.
 Firstly, it is not applicable for more than three base stations in the group, and secondly, it is not suitable for mobile STAs.
 Furthermore, the delay can be very high in case of larger access points, such as in the case of WLAN.
 Another disadvantage of the static cluster is the consideration of fixed interference, which is not practical in the case of WLAN.
 Therefore, such grouping approaches cannot be applied to the JTX over WLAN.
 In a study cited as \cite{JT2}, the authors suggest a clustering-based multi-point JTX approach and allocate resources to users within a cluster through Space-division multiple access.
 However, the authors limit the number of users who can perform JTX to the number of cells in the cluster.
 This restriction can cause significant delays in WLAN due to the CSMA/CA process and the higher number of APs.
 Additionally, the approach assumes static devices and fixed groups, which may not be practical for dynamic changes in the WLAN environment, such as interference and mobile devices.
 While this method is applicable for WLANs that consider interference and power levels, it is too basic and does not consider WLAN channel access models.
 Therefore, determining JTX and non-JTX users using this straightforward approach may not be suitable for highly dense WLANs, leading to longer delays due to the CSMA/CA process.
 Other works have considered dynamic clustering methods for JTX.
 For an example, an user-centric approach based on location was proposed by \cite{JT5} for creating small virtual cells for a JTX to a user using multiple access points.
 The approach considers power constraints for each user and uses mathematical models to estimate average user throughput.
 This method is suitable for 802.11be WLAN due to its wider coverage.
 However, clustering based on user location may result in resource wastage if available bandwidth does not meet the required QoS.
 Therefore, user location alone may not be the most efficient approach for JTX.
 Another method for clustering APs in JTX involves selecting a certain number of users and scheduling resources based on interference and the optimal power level difference between the base station and the users~\cite{JT4}.
-In addition to clustering, another method for determining the number of APs needed for JTX is a graph-based approach outlined in \cite{JT3}.
-The authors proposed an OFDMA-based approach for JTX in cellular networks, where they created graphs of base stations involved in JTX, with each node assigned its queue size and traffic arrival.
-By using graph coloring and the knapsack problem, they were able to solve the JTX resource scheduling issue and improve the throughput for inter-cell users.
-In their \cite{JT4}, the authors proposed a novel method for choosing user-AP pairs in JTX that do not rely on clustering or graphing.
-Instead, they suggest determining the optimal power level difference required for a certain number of users to operate in JTX mode under an AP.
-They also recommend radio resource management for JTX users, which can be beneficial for smaller networks that prioritize individual users over APs.
-However, this method may not be practical for denser networks due to synchronization requirements and network delay.
-Additionally, scheduling approaches for JTX cannot be directly applied to WLANs because of differences in multiple access methods, path loss, blockage, interference, and QoS requirements.
-In addition, WLANs typically lack X2 interfaces which are needed for synchronization and sharing.
-As a result, there have been very few studies on JTX conducted over WLANs.
-We will now showcase the most recent developments regarding JTX over WLAN.